khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 By default the watchdog runs every 30s.
 If the watchdog fails 3 consecutive times (with a 30s sleep in-between) it will trigger the panic.
 This is usually indicative a server which is consistently overloaded.
 It is recommended to increase the CPU quota assigned to it or horizontally scale to more replicas.

-From Sourcegraph 3.22 you can configure the watchdog via environment variables:
+From Khulnasoft 3.22 you can configure the watchdog via environment variables:

 - `ZOEKT_WATCHDOG_TICK` :: Duration of how often it runs. (default 30s)
 - `ZOEKT_WATCHDOG_ERRORS` :: Consecutive error count before exit. (default 3)